thoughtparametersllc/thoughtparametersllc/README.md

 ### 🎓 Continuous Learning

-I'm currently pursuing a Bachelor of Science in Computer Information Systems at DeVry University (expected Sep 2027) and recently completed a Certificate in Cybersecurity with Honors.
+I'm currently pursuing a Bachelor of Science in Computer Information Systems at DeVry University (expected Sept 2027) and recently completed a Certificate in Cybersecurity with Honors.
 I'm also an active member of professional organizations including the Linux Foundation, IEEE, and OWASP Foundation.

 ### 📝 Sharing Knowledge